zorowangtt/phdthesis/source/10_chapter2_methods.md

 $$
 {#eq:eqd8}

-In this study, the integration time of the auto-correlation function for both heat current and energy flux was set as 60 ps.
+In this study, the integration time of the autocorrelation function for both heat current and energy flux was set as 60 ps.
 All calculations of $\lambda_{\alpha, \beta}$ and $G_{\alpha, \beta}$ between each pair of residues in native contact using the _CURrent calculations in Proteins_ (CURP) program of version 1.3 developed by our lab.[@yamato2022]

 ## Parameterization of the Fe^3+^ metal cofactor{#sec:parameterization}